coughingmouse/Korean-Romanization/README.md

-# Maoose Korean Script Romanization
+# Maoese Korean Script Romanization

 Latin Transcription & transliteration System for Korean Scripts, made to be used.